nnhubbard/matrixupload2/README.md

 2. Configure `Asset Types to Create`.
 Choose only the types that you want to be allowed to upload.
 3. Set the `Create Location`.
 4. Add `%create_form%` to the `Logged In` or `Not Logged In` bodycopy.
 5. Include `jquery.matrixupload2.js` and `matrixupload2.css` in your page or `Design` file.
-Optionally include `Font Awesome` if you want icons to be used for various asset types.
+Optionally include [Font Awesome](http://fortawesome.github.io/Font-Awesome/) if you want icons to be used for various asset types (recommended).
 6. Include the plugin:

 In the `Logged In` or `Not Logged In` bodycopy add the following script: